Vmarcelo49/kaleido/README.md

 The bulk of this project is in the `read_scenario.rb` file that parses the `main.snr` file from the Switch release.
 Extracting and converting the other files is possible e.g. with tools from 07th Mod.

+The output of the script is an NScripter-style script, specifically targeting 07th-mod's fork of Ponscripter, that aims to eventually reproduce the original functionality of the game.
+If you instead intend to use the result as a reference, it may be more helpful to modify the script to output something more human-readable; I may add an option for this in the future.

 The script also works with Umineko Saku; this is not a given because the two use slightly different script formats, but it did not take too much effort to make it work for both.
 Plus, the additional information helped me iron out some areas where I was wrong about how things work.
 I am now relatively confident that (almost) all instructions are parsed correctly.
 I still have to figure out how most of them are to be interpreted.

 It must be noted that while Kal and Saku do not differ that much from each other (see differences section below), both are very different from previous console VN releases using the SNR format.
 Previously made tools, like Umineko Project's SNR parser, are essentially useless in parsing Kal's and Saku's SNR format (especially the script section), except for some cases where looking at the code gave me some inspiration on how certain things are to be interpreted.